-- Keep your regular day and night routine.
+- Maintain your regular day and night routine if possible.

 - Ensure your child’s bedroom is dark enough – You can use foil, garbage bags, or black-out blinds.
 Although the mornings will be darker, the evenings will be lighter (making it more difficult for some children to get to sleep).